strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Memory/MemoryAnalysis.md

 Unfortunately, any non-OS level connection gets a pid of -1 and we do not get the process name.

 But!
-We can see there are some connections that are established and have SYS_Sent and closed:
+We can see there are some connections that are established and have SYN_Sent and closed:

 ![](attachments/Clipboard_2020-12-09-14-22-00.png)